bushesarebetter/florr.io-bot/README.md

 Different discord bots used for:

 1. reporting super/ultra spawns
-2. DPS calculation (if i can find the files)
+2. DPS calculation (if i can find the files), reports, player economy, etc

 Collaborated with [@powerspy](https://github.com/powerspy) to make this multifunctional bot for a server with 3k+ people.